FDio/csit/resources/job_specs/report_iterative/2n-clx/vpp-mrr-00.md

 ### intel-e810cq
 #### af_xdp
 ##### ethip6-ip6base
-1c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6base
+# REENABLE 1c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6base
-2c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6base
+# REENABLE 2c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6base
-4c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6base
+# REENABLE 4c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6base
-##### ethip6-ip6scale20k-rnd
+# REENABLE ##### ethip6-ip6scale20k-rnd
-1c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6scale20k-rnd
+# REENABLE 1c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6scale20k-rnd
-2c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6scale20k-rnd
+# REENABLE 2c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6scale20k-rnd
-4c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6scale20k-rnd
+# REENABLE 4c AND 78b AND mrr AND e810cq AND drv_af_xdp AND ethip6-ip6scale20k-rnd
 #### avf
 ##### ethip6-ip6base
 1c AND 78b AND mrr AND e810cq AND drv_avf AND ethip6-ip6base